Want to test your blood sugar without pricking your finger? Continuous glucose monitors make this a reality

 Continuous glucose monitors and MyNetDiary

-Take ownership of your blood sugars!
+Take ownership of your glucose!

-Tips for testing your blood glucose
+Tried and true tips for testing your blood sugar

 Factors that affect blood glucose